orbingol/NURBS-Python/docs/index.rst

 Control Points Generator
 ^^^^^^^^^^^^^^^^^^^^^^^^

+:code:`CPGen` module allows users to generate control points grids as an input to :code:`BSpline.Surface` and :code:`NURBS.Surface` classes.
+This module is designed to enable more testing cases in a very simple way and it doesn't have the capabilities of a fully-featured grid generator, but it should be enough to be used in :code:`BSpline` and :code:`NURBS` modules.

 :code:`Grid` class provides an easy way to generate control point grids for use with :code:`BSpline.Surface` class and :code:`GridWeighted` does the same for :code:`NURBS.Surface` class.

-This class is designed minimally just to enable more testing cases for :code:`BSpline.Surface` and :code:`NURBS.Surface` classes.
-It is not a fully-featured grid generator which can fit to any purpose, but as always, contributions are welcome!

 Grid
 ~~~~